 What is tinnitus?

-Tinnitus is the perception of noises in the head and/or ear which have no external source.
-It derives from the Latin word for ringing and those living with the condition may have to endure a ringing, buzzing, hissing, whistling or other noise.
+Tinnitus is the word used to describe the perception of noises in the head and/or ear that have no external source.
+The word tinnitus derives from the Latin word tinnire which means to ring.
+Those living with the condition may experience a ringing, buzzing, hissing, whistling or other noises.
 The sensation can be constant or intermittent and it can vary in volume.
-Tinnitus is very common and is reported in all age groups, even young children.
-About 30% of people will experience tinnitus at some point in their lives.
+Tinnitus is very common and reported in all age groups, even young children.
+Latest research suggests 1 in 7 people have tinnitus and over 7 million adults in the UK have tinnitus.
+(Source – Royal Nation al Institute for the Deaf 2025).

-Whilst we do not know the exact causes of tinnitus, we know that it is not an illness and that it may be linked to a number of factors including hearing loss, noise exposure, medication, or traumatic life experiences.
+While we may not know the exact causes of tinnitus, we know that it is not an illness and that it may be linked to a number of factors including hearing loss, noise exposure, medication, or traumatic life experiences.

 There's not a quick fix for tinnitus, often it will gradually improve over time.
 Depending on the degree of your tinnitus and how bothersome it may be there are a number of care options available to you.